1 Introduction

 Sometimes confusion can arise because words used in general conversation have specific technical meanings when used in engineering calculations.
 An example is the use of the words ‘speed’ and ‘velocity’.
 In everyday conversation these words have the same meaning and are used interchangeably.
 However in more precise language they are not the same.
 Speed is a scalar quantity described by giving a single number in appropriate units; for example ‘the speed of the car is 40 kilometres per hour’.
 On the other hand velocity is a vector quantity and must be specified by giving a direction as well.
 For example ‘the velocity of the aircraft is 20 metres per second due north’.

 In engineering calculations, the words speed and velocity cannot be used interchangeably.
 Similar problems arise from use of the words ‘mass’ and ‘weight’.
 Mass is a scalar which describes the amount of substance in an object.
 The unit of mass is the kilogramme.
 Weight is a vector, the direction of which is vertically downwards because weight arises from the action of gravity.
 The unit of weight is the newton.
 Displacement and distance are related quantities which can also cause confusion.
 Whereas distance is a scalar, displacement is ‘directed distance’, that is, distance together with a specified direction.
-So, referring to Figure 2, if an object is moved from point A to point B , we can state that the distance moved is 10 metres, but the displacement is 10 metres in the direction from A to B .
+So, referring to Figure 2, if an object is moved from point to point , we can state that the distance moved is 10 metres, but the displacement is 10 metres in the direction from to .

 Figure 2 :